A causal fused lasso for interpretable heterogeneous treatment effects estimation: Experiments

 \section{Experiments}

-We will no validate with experiments the proposed methods in this paper.
-Throughout, we will refer to the procedure in Section \ref{sec:prognostic} as causal fused lasso 1 (CFL1), and the corresponding in Section \ref{sec:propensity} as causal fused lasso (CFL2).
-For both of our estimators we select the tuning parameter $\lambda$ using BIC as discussed in Section \ref{sec:prognostic}.
-As for competitors, we will benchmark against the causal random forests-Procedure 1 (denoted WA1) and Procedure 2 (denoted WA2)--of \cite{wager2018estimation}, the robust generalized random forests (denoted GRF) in section 6.2 of \cite{athey2019generalized}, and the estimator from \cite{abadie2018endogenous} (ACW).
+We will now validate with experiments the proposed methods in this paper.
+Throughout this section, we refer to the procedure in Section~\ref{sec:prognostic} as \textit{Causal Fused Lasso 1 (CFL1)}, and the procedure in Section~\ref{sec:propensity} as \textit{Causal Fused Lasso 2 (CFL2)}.
+For both estimators, we select the tuning parameter~$\lambda$ by minimizing the Bayesian Information Criterion (BIC) over a grid of candidate values, as described in Section~\ref{sec:prognostic}.
+For each $\lambda$, we compute the fused lasso estimator and evaluate BIC using the residual sum of squares and the estimated degrees of freedom following the approach of \cite{tibshirani2012degrees}.